hpc-carpentry/old-hpc-workflows/setup.md

 title: Setup
 ---

-There are several pieces of software you will wish to install before the workshop.
+There are several pieces of software you need to install before the workshop.
 Though installation help will be provided at the workshop, we recommend that these tools are installed (or at least downloaded) beforehand.
 Anaconda Python is a very large download.

 ## Lesson Data Files